jerrysun95/GraphicsDesign/assignment4/README.txt

-Open assignment4.pde and run the processing sketch.
+Open assignment4.pde.
+Click the sketch tab, go to import library, then add library, then lookup "sound", then install the sound module that is published by The Processing Foundation.
+Run the processing sketch.
 The sketch loops infinitely until terminated.